 Yishmael is called in the Torah “wild ass of a man” and is predicted to war against everyone around him and that everyone will war with him.
 He was blessed with great numbers but apparently not with anything else (Genesis 17:20).

-17. MP11 permalink
+17. MP11 Avatar

 “and I will make him into a great nation.” – bit more than just numbers. are you minimizing this? best, MP